Our 2018 report can be viewed here

 A Powerful Source

 Access to electricity is a key development indicator as, among other benefits, it offers improved lighting and phone charging to support learning and working opportunities.
-We launched our Group-wide Generator Recycling Program in 2016, which helps serve a community and reduce the number of generators sent to landfill.
+We launched our Generator Recycling Program in 2016, which helps support a local community and reduce the number of generators sent to landfill.
 Whenever we upgrade a hybrid power site, we donate working generators to institutions in need, such as schools, orphanages, NGOs, hospitals and community centers.
-IHS Nigeria have worked with SOS Villages to donate generators, diesel and servicing to eleven orphanages and, with Pathfinder International, replicated the same for ten community hospitals.
-We have donated over 250 generators, helping organizations care for over 100,000 people throughout our five countries of operation.
+As at December 2019, we had donated a total of 263 generators across our five African markets.

 Medical Support For Remote Communities